-Steve Timmerman joined Plan as Director Corporate Services in May 2017.
-Steve has 30+ years’ experience in the commercial and NFP sectors in executive leadership roles spanning mining, advertising, commercial real estate, logistics, health, education and community services.
+Steve Timmerman joined Plan International Australia as Director Corporate Services in May 2017.
+Steve has more than 30 years’ experience in the commercial and not-for-profit sectors in executive leadership roles spanning mining, advertising, commercial real estate, logistics, health, education and community services.

 Steve is a CPA with a B.Com (Melb) and a Graduate Certificate in Social Impact from Melbourne Business School.
 In 2016 he completed the Company Directors course with AICD.

 Director, Advocacy and Community Engagement

 Hayley joined Plan International Australia in 2017.

 She has led major national and global campaigns on child rights, international development and gender equality, working with UNICEF, Plan International and various other NGOs in Australia, the UK and internationally.